CaIvin-Chiu/Titanic_Project/README.md

 # Summary

-* Goal : Analyze and Predict what type of people are most likely to survive in titanic scenario
+* Goal : Analyze and Predict what type of passengers are most likely to survive in this scenario